SolemmaLLC/ClimateStudioDocs/docs/daylightAvailability.rst

 .. _Add Areas: addAreas.html

-This workflow is organized into several “sub-workflows” for a variety of daylight availability metrics.
-Depending on the metric chosen, the number of required input subpanels varies.
-The following metrics are supported.
+This workflow is organized into several “sub-workflows” for a variety of daylight availability standards.
+Depending on the standard chosen, the number of required input subpanels varies.
+The following standards are supported.

 .. figure:: images/daylightAvailability.png
    :width: 900px